 Before it was saved by a new owner, it was a wonder if the 103-year-old building would be bulldozed and the diner would fade from the city’s collective memory, as hip coffee shops and trendy stores pop up in one of Canada’s poorest postal code.

-If/when the DTES institution and its ultra-cheap breakfast ever disappears, it will still exist in the film and TV shows shot inside the diner, including the Ovaltine’s finest appearance – a rather fitting episode of The X-Files all about fleeting and hazy memories.
+Here’s hoping the DTES institution and its ultra-cheap breakfast are around for ever.
+And when it does go away, proof of existence will be in the film and TV shows shot inside the diner.
+That includes the Ovaltine’s finest appearance: as itself, frozen in time in an X-Files episode about fleeting and hazy memories